777arc/PySDR/content/cyclostationary.rst

 QPSK and Higher-Order Modulation
 ********************************

 Coming Soon!
-It will include QPSK, higher order PSK, QAM, and a breif intro into higher-order cyclic moments and cummulants.
+It will include QPSK, higher order PSK, QAM, and a brief intro into higher-order cyclic moments and cumulants.

 ********************************
 Multiple Overlapping Signals